Cluster algebras arising from cluster tubes II: the Caldero-Chapoton map: Introduction

 \section{Introduction}

 ~ Cluster algebras were introduced by Fomin and Zelevinsky~\cite{FominZelevinsky02} with the aim to set up a combinatorial framework for the study of total positivity in algebraic groups and canonical bases in quantum groups.
 Since their appearance, the combinatorial structure of cluster algebras has rapidly been found in many other branches of mathematics such as Poisson geometry, Teichm\"{u}ller theory and representation theory of algebras~({\it cf.}~\cite{Keller10}).
 The discovery in representation theory motivated the development of cluster-tilting theory in cluster categories~\cite{BMRRT} or more generally in (2-Calabi-Yau) triangulated categories~\cite{IY,KR,KZ}.
 Meanwhile, cluster-tilting theory provided us with additive categorifications for cluster algebras of skew-symmetric type.
 In the categorification theory, the cluster-tilting objects and the so-called Caldero-Chapoton map~\cite{CalderoChapoton} or Palu's cluster character~\cite{Palu} played central roles, which enable us to realize cluster algebra via the geometric structures of objects in the corresponding $2$-Calabi-Yau category ({\it cf.} also~\cite{GLS08, Plamondon11}).
-Despite great progress during the last decade, the existence of Caldero-Chapoton maps for cluster algebras of skew-symmetrizable type is still open wildly.
-According to Fomin-Zelevinsky's classification theorem, cluster algebras of finite type are parametrized by finite root systems.
-The existence of Caldero-Chapoton maps for cluster algebras of finite type has not yet been established for type $\mathrm{B}_n,\mathrm{C}_n$ and $\mathrm{F}_4$.

 Cluster tubes are $2$-Calabi-Yau triangulated categories, which admit no cluster-tilting objects but only maximal rigid objects.
 Nevertheless, Buan {\it et al.}~\cite{BuanMarshVatne} proved that the combinatorics of basic maximal rigid objects in cluster tubes provided categorifications for the combinatorics of cluster algebras of type $\mathrm{C}$.
 In~\cite{ZhouZhu14}, an analogue Caldero-Chapoton map has been established with respect to a special choice of acyclic initial seed, which implies that cluster tubes do provide additive categorifications for cluster algebras of type $\mathrm{C}$.
 However, we remark that most of the combinatorics and properties ({\it e.g.} the denominator vectors, $g$-vectors and the Caldero-Chapoton map) of a cluster algebra depend on the choice of the initial seed.